-?
-What if the Police took my mobile phone when they charged me?
+What if the police took my mobile phone when they charged me?

-Police have the right to seize your mobile phone for the purpose of carrying out their investigation and it will only be returned to you when they no longer require it for the investigation.
+Police have the right to seize your mobile phone for the purpose of conducting their investigation and it will only be returned to you when they no longer require it for the investigation.
 Speak to a lawyer if you are concerned about how to get your mobile phone back.

-?
-What if I'm not 17 years of age?
+What if I am not 17 years of age?

-If you are under 17 years of age the Police are not allowed to formally question you unless you have a parent or guardian with you, unless you don't want them there.
-If a parent or guardian is not available, the Police must arrange for an independent person to be with you during questioning.
+If you are under 17 years of age, the police are not allowed to formally question you unless you have a parent or guardian with you, unless you don't want them there.
+If a parent or guardian is not available, the police must arrange for an independent person to be with you during questioning.
 You must be given the chance to talk privately to your parent, guardian or the independent person before the questioning.

-How can I make a complaint about the Police?
+How can I make a complaint about the police?

-Any complaint about Police can be made by completing a Statement of Complaint.
+You can make a complaint about police by completing a Statement of Complaint.
 It is best to make a complain within 6 months of the incident happening.
-It is an against the law to make a false statement to Police.
+It is against the law to make a false statement to Police.

-Complaints against Police can also be directed to the Ombudsman and the Integrity Commission.
+You can also make a complaints about police to the Ombudsman or the Integrity Commission.
 They also have the ability to review the investigations conducted by Tasmania Police to ensure complaints are managed appropriately.